 #1: Beautiful Beaches

-#1: Beaches.
 Cartagena sits in northern Colombia directly on the Caribbean Ocean, and the main tourist and hotel area is virtually surrounded by the ocean.
 There are long stretches of beach with protected, jettied swimming areas.
 While the sand isn’t bright white and the water isn’t the characteristic light blue that that you see in many Caribbean beach destinations, the water was bath-water warm while we were there and made for great swimming.

-#2: Ceviche.
 We had been away from the coast for several months and were craving good seafood.
 Cartagena delivered fantastic fresh fish and shrimp.
 We tried the ceviche at several places and the seafood “cooked” in fresh lime juice was a treat.

-#3 The sights.
 The Old City of Cartagena is lined with colorful vine-covered building and paved with cobble stone streets.
 It was great fun wondering aimlessly along shopping and taking in the scenery.

 Inside the Walled City

-#5 The beer.
-Colombian’s love their beer and we appreciate them for it.
+Colombians love their beer and we appreciate them for it.
 Sean in particular is a fan, and was craving some handcrafted brew to go along with his ceviche.
 We discovered a branch of the Bogota Beer Company and went in for a sample.
 Great place, nice patio, good beer.
 Definitely worth a visit.

 So if beach, beer, history, colorful scenery and ceviche are on your list of things that make your day, Cartagena will not disappoint.